 Lee Madsen grew up as one of five boys in a career military family.
 Growing up with so many diverse experiences, not to mention location changes, clearly helped establish and broaden his vision as a filmmaker.
 By high school, Lee had already appropriated his older brother's video camera and begun making short films with his friends.
 What started as a hobby, eventually lead him to formally studying directing at the New York Film Academy.
-After school, he moved to Los Angeles and started working behind the scenes in film and television, continuing his education at UCLA's film extension program.
-His directing career "officially" started with a 30-minute award winning comedy short film - Becoming Irish.
+After school, he moved to Los Angeles and started working behind the scenes in film and television, whilst continuing his education at UCLA's film extension program.

 Directing, Screenwriting, Cinema Production